braidchat/braid/docs/contributing.md

 If it's a security issue, please do not post it publicly, and instead, report it to us via email (see our [Responsible Disclosure Policy](./responsible-disclosure-policy.md).

+When reporting an issue, the following information helps us track it down and fix it faster:

+  - steps to reproduce the issue
+  - expected vs observed behaviour
+  - relevant error messages and/or screenshots
+  - possible fixes

 ### Contributing Feature Ideas